St John's offers a supportive environment to its students

 How to make an appointment

-You don’t need to give long answers; you can also put “I would prefer to talk about this in person”.
-The information you provide will help us to arrange an appointment.
+You don’t need to give long answers; you can also put “I would prefer to talk about this in person” or leave answers blank.
 Please note that we can’t guarantee that information sent by email will be secure.
 If you prefer, please just send an email to Susie asking to arrange an appointment and say you’d rather not send a form by email.

 Other sources of support

-If you need to speak to someone about a personal or psychological issue more urgently please either speak to your Tutor, the College Nurse or your GP, or try one of the organisations below.
+If you need to speak to someone about a personal or psychological issue more urgently please either speak to your Tutor, one of the College Nurses, your GP, or try one of the organisations below.

 - University Counselling Service